mainak2003/WebApp/README.md

 # WebApp

-Currently I'm in the first sem (1st year) and have learnt to make basic frontend websites.
-This is my first Web Development Project for an startup idea!
+We small group of 1st year students are planning to launch our startup WebApp.
+Hence, we have build a basic frontend website for that.
+Any one can help us to improve our website by contributing to our project!!
+Thanks in Advance!!

-It's a small software solution providing early age startup!
+ABOUT OUR STARTUP : It's a small software solution providing early age startup!
 We make Webapps for small businesses and help them to reach more potential customers!!
 __________________________________________________________________________________________________________________________

 # Developer Information